cardano-foundation/developer-portal/docs/operate-a-stake-pool/improve-grafana-security.md

 ## Google OAuth setup

 We are going to replace the local login/password access to Grafana server, by a much more robust authentication : Google OAuth.
-Remember : you must have your mail address on your own domain (see Pre-Requisites), and create a Google acocunt with that address.
+Remember : you must have your mail address on your own domain (see Pre-Requisites), and create a Google account with that address.

 ### Activate 2FA on your Google Account